 Petty cash fund, referred to as petty cash, is a kitty found in companies and businesses, and it’s issued for payment of small expenses such as office supplies, reimbursements, catered lunch, office flowers, newspapers, etc. In most large companies, each department has its petty cash fund.
 The petty cash amount varies from one company to another, but mostly it ranges from $50- $300.
-Each payment made from the petty cash fund is recorded in the petty cash voucher.
+Each payment made from the petty cash fund is recorded in the petty cash receipt.

 Periodically the petty cash fund undergoes reconciliations, and these transactions are also recorded on the financial statements.
 Typically petty cash is used for operations that a company considers to be unreasonable to issue a check; the company considers these transactions to be petty, thus the name.